 But, due to the recent ruling of the Supreme Court on making the National Eligibility-cum-Entrance Test (NEET) mandatory for admission to private and deemed institutes, they are now facing uncertainty as they do not fall under the NEET criteria.

-The NEET eligibility criteria says only Indian nationals or Overseas Citizens of India can take the exam.
+The NEET eligibility criteria says only Indian nationals or Overseas Citizens of India can take (take with a grain of salt idiom synonym) the exam.
 It does not have any mention of foreign nationals.